-All European Digital Innovation Hubs that receive a grant will be monitored on a regular basis (e.g. every 18 months) by the Commission, and if desired the Member State with the help of external experts.
-The EDIHs will be required to produce an activity report and a description of the extent to which they fulfil their KPIs.
+All European Digital Innovation Hubs that receive a grant will be monitored on a regular basis (e.g. every 18 months) by the Commission, with the help of external experts.
+If Member States desire to do so, they could propose one of the experts.
+The EDIHs will be required to produce an activity report and a description of the extent to which they fulfil their KPI targets.